mozilla/glean/docs/dev/core/new-metric-type.md

 ### Platform-part (Kotlin)

-The platform-specific FFI wrapper needs the definitons of these new functions.
+The platform-specific FFI wrapper needs the definitions of these new functions.
 For Kotlin this is in `glean-core/android/src/main/java/mozilla/telemetry/glean/rust/LibGleanFFI.kt`:

 ```kotlin